madetech/handbook/process/support_team.md

  * Know which days you are on Triage duty, and swap days in advance if you're unable to.
  * Work towards the Triage goal of resolving everything within 48 hours (NB.
 Backlogging an issue is an accepted resolution)
  * Call for help from others if there is more triage work than you can resonably handle
- * Record all time spent in Harvest against the respoective customers
+ * Record all time spent in Harvest against the respective customers
  * Handover any incomplete issues to whoever is on Triage the following day.